brady46wong/Blackjack/README.md

 # Blackjack
-A recreation of the classic card game BlackJack.
+A recreation of the classic card game Blackjack.
 Completed in Python.